zarr-developers/VirtualiZarr/docs/contributing.md

 ### Access the documentation locally

-Open `docs/_build/html/index.html` in a web browser
+Open `docs/_build/html/index.html` in a web browser (on MacOS you can do this from the terminal using `open docs/_build/html/index.html`).

 ## Making a release